Hot Peppers

 Pepper Aji Amarillo (Capsicum baccatum var. pendulum)

 Old peruvian strain grown in the Andes for centuries for its pungent peppers.
 Green peppers turn to orange when completely ripe.
 Sharp fruity flavor and quite hot.
 Very good in salsas with lime.
 Can be used green, ripe or dried.
 The dried peppers (right picture) turn reddish brown and have an interesting smoky flavor.
 Remove veins for less heat.
 Large, tall plans.
-Use heat to promote faster germination.
+Use warmth to promote faster germination.
 Tender perennial, tolerant to light frosts.
 100 days.

 Packet of 15 seeds: $2,99